Farhad-AI/Learning-MNIST-just-by-1-epoch/README.md

 For training we used two more layers: Drop out layer and Batch normalization.

 Drop out helps our network against overfitting, so the model can learn more!
-Batch normalization is useful in order to remove bias of layers before we use them for feeding the next layer.
+Batch normalization was used in order to remove the bias of each block output.
 ##### But we remove both Drop_out and Batch_normalization when we the training process is finished, and we want to evalute it on test_data.
 It is easy!
 For disabling them we just need to put "model.eval()" before testing our model and for enabling them using "model.train()".